digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 downtime).

 Next, you need to be aware of the new package-name scoping rules, and ensure that your package set does not violate this.
-In short, packages with the same package-name are considered to be “in the same scope”, each version string within this scope can only be held by one package, and contract key queries yield contracts from all packages within the same scope.
-If you have packages with the same name that you do not want to be associated with each other via upgrades, you must rename them.
-Note that this scoping rule *only* applies to packages in LF1.16.
-Packages with the same name and version can exist in LF1.15, if you intend to use both LF versions at the same time on your participant.
+In short, LF1.16 packages with the same package-name are unified under SCU, so you should ensure that all of your packages that aren't intended to be direct upgrades of each-other have unique package-names.
+Note also that within a given package-name, only one package for each version can exist.
+LF1.15 packages are not subject to this restriction, and can exist alongside LF1.16 packages.

 Once you have your new DARs, you need to upgrade your Canton and protocol version together, since 2.9 introduces a new protocol version.